L-at-nnes/EquaSolver/README.md

 ```
 Select "Addition" operation and enter the values in the grid inputs.

+**Exporting to PDF:**

+After solving any equation or plotting a graph:
+1. Click the **"Export PDF"** button that appears next to the "Solve" or "Plot Graph" button
+2. The PDF will be automatically downloaded with the equation, solution steps, and (for graphs) the visual representation
+3. PDF files are named with the format: `equasolver_[type]_[timestamp].pdf`

 ### Keyboard Shortcuts

 - **Numbers & Operators** - Direct keyboard input